dnewcome/jstle/README.md

 # Synopsis

-Given the following RDF graph in Turtle expression notation
+Given the following RDF graph expressed as a Turtle statement

-	:a :b :c ; :d :e , :f
+	:a :b :c ; :d :e , :f .

 We can write the following JSON literal to represent the same graph in Jstle